 - All medications, vitamins or other supplements you take, including doses

-For syringomyelia, questions to ask your doctor include:
+For syringomyelia, questions to ask your healthcare professional include:

 - Are there other possible causes?